Fake news, the uncomfortable truth

 Division of Labor

 “This helps in agenda-setting – that is in legitimizing a series of issues in public opinion”, we are told by Nikos Smyrnaios, professor of Political Economy and Sociology of Media and the Internet at the University of Toulouse.
 Adds Smyrnaios: “Television may still be the first medium of information, but the Internet is clearly the one that sets the trends today.
-There is a kind of informal division of labor among social media.
-Facebook may be more popular and its users may represent more accurately the general population, but if someone wishes to influence public opinion, as we saw with Trump’s election and with Brexit, their political choice will be Twitter, with open or secret campaigns”.

 But how is this possible?
 The concept of automation is globally a synonym of the term “bots”.
 In social media, a bot is an account programmed to operate in an automated way through a computational algorithm.